desktop-plus/desktop-plus/README.md

 You can also build from source by installing `github-desktop-plus` or `github-desktop-plus-git` from the AUR.

-> `gnome-keyring` is required and the daemon must be launched either at login or when the X server is started.
+> `gnome-keyring` is required and the daemon must be launched either at login or when the X server / Wayland compositor is started.
 Normally this is handled by a display manager, but in other cases following the instructions found on the [Arch Wiki](https://wiki.archlinux.org/index.php/GNOME/Keyring#Using_the_keyring_outside_GNOME) will fix the issue of not being able to save login credentials.

 ### Debian / Ubuntu